Skip to main content

 What is the difference between a strip footing and a spread footing?

-A strip footing (also called a continuous footing) is a long, narrow trench under a wall — it spreads the wall's load along its entire length.
-A spread footing (or pad footing) is a square or rectangular pad under a single column, post, or pier — it concentrates the load through one isolated point.
-Strip footings support walls; spread footings support columns.
+A strip footing (also called a continuous footing) is a long, narrow trench under a wall, spreading the wall's load along its entire length.
+A spread footing (or pad footing) is a square or rectangular pad under a single column, post, or pier, concentrating the load through one isolated point.
+Strip footings support walls.
+Spread footings support columns.
 Most residential foundations use strip footings under perimeter walls and spread footings under interior posts.

 Do footings need rebar?